salma2vec/Troeve/README.md

 To ensure that the IDPs are not deprived of their cardinal right to **Basic Humanitarian Assistance**, we proffer to create a system that directs the internally displaced to their nearest refugee camps.

 **Troeve** will thus serve as a platform that can direct the victims to their nearest IDP camps – where they will be provided with basic amenities, thus helping them find durable solutions for shelter.
-Troeve acts by requesting the user location (in Online/Offline/PWA modes depending on the user's situation) and mapping it to the nearest IDP camp.
+Troeve acts by requesting the user location and mapping it to the nearest IDP camp.
 The users will be provided with a map or with a text mentioning the road directions to the same.

 https://user-images.githubusercontent.com/65449934/132681909-5ff334cb-d7c4-4316-95e7-8605281b87ae.mp4